 Key Takeaways

-- Melatonin works best for timing issues (jet lag, shift work)—not general insomnia.
-Start with 0.5-1mg, not 10mg
+- Melatonin is for timing problems (jet lag, shift work), not general insomnia.
+0.5-1mg works.
+The 10mg gummies are overkill

-- Magnesium has decent evidence, especially magnesium glycinate.
-Works better if you're deficient
+- Magnesium has real evidence behind it, especially glycinate.
+The catch: it works best if you're actually deficient

-- Most herbal supplements (valerian, passionflower) have weak and inconsistent evidence
+- Most herbal stuff (valerian, passionflower) has weak and inconsistent evidence despite centuries of folk use

 Evidence Quality